jrlucier/eero_tracker/README.md

 # eero_tracker
 This adds Eero device tracking to Home Assistant (HA, HASSIO, HASS OS).
+This project is based on @343max's eero-client project: https://github.com/343max/eero-client -- many thanks to him or this project probably wouldn't exist.
+This code has no warranties, and please submit any pull requests you might have to improve upon it.

 ## Setup the scripts!
 There are two ways to get the files copied into your HA instance: